 - 9.1 Calculate the arithmetic mean of the bursting pressure values in kilopascals.
 From this subtract the diaphragm pressure in kilopascals as determined according to 8.5 to obtain the bursting strength.
 Round the result to three significant figures. - 9.2 Calculate the arithmetic mean of the height at burst values in millimetres.
-Round the result to two significant figures. - 9.3 If required, calculate the arithmetic mean of the volume at burst values in cubic centimetres.
-Round the result to three significant figures. - 9.4 If required, calculate the coefficient of variation and the 95 % confidence limits for the bursting pressure and height at burst and, if required, volume at burst.
-Round the coefficient of variation to the nearest 0,1 % and the 95 % confidence limits in accordance with the mean values.
+Round the result to two significant figures. - 9.3 If required, calculate the coefficient of variation and the 95 % confidence limits for the bursting pressure and height at burst.
+Round the coefficient of variation to the nearest 0,1% and the 95 % confidence limits in accordance with the mean values.